nickbarth/tkslack/readme.md

 # tkslack

-A refined minimalist slacking experience for Tcl/Tk connoisseurs.
+A refined minimalist slacking experience for tcl connoisseurs.

 ### Run